Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.08 Javascript Expressions in JSX Practice/README.md

 If you are unsure how to do this, Google "get the current year in JavaScript".
 This leads us to create a new `Date()` object and call its `getFullYear()` method.

 The `getFullYear()` method returns the year of the specified date.
 By creating a new `Date()` object without arguments, we get the current date and time.

+## Using the Date Object

+Let's create a constant called `currentDate` and set it equal to `new Date()`.
+This object represents the current date and time at the moment of execution.

+If we log `currentDate` to the console, it shows the full date and time, for example, "Friday, November 8th 2019" in Greenwich Mean Time.

+Now, to get the current year, we call `currentDate.getFullYear()`.
+Since this is a method, we must include parentheses to invoke it.

+This returns the current year, such as 2019.